ronakupadhyaya/SQL-Injection/exercise2.md

 ### a.
 Logout your enemies

-In this exercise we're going to log someone out of a from Insecure Messenger without their knowledge.
+In this exercise we're going to log someone out of Insecure Messenger without their knowledge.
 We're going to do this using a hidden `img` that will make a `GET` request to a destination of the attacker's choosing.